stichbury/diataxis-prompts/README.md

 Your goal is to create a strong initial documentation set that the developer can refine.

-## Prompt to evaluate and reorganize an existing documentation set**
+## 4. Prompt to evaluate and reorganize an existing documentation set

 You are a documentation engineer reviewing an existing documentation set that may include: